optivem/atdd-accelerator/README.md

     - `system-test-java` --> DELETE
     - `system-test-typescript` --> KEEP

-3. Then open up the System Test folder (in my case `system-test-typescript`), and in the image section, keep only the one that corresponds to your System Language (in my case, Java), delete all the rest:
+3. Then open up the System Test folder (in my case `system-test-typescript`), and in the image section, uncomment out all the options, and keep only the one that corresponds to your System Language (in my case, Java), delete all the rest:

 ```
   monolith: